 1. Since the Internet is a global electronic network, there is no overall control of its content.
 The Internet and its available resources may contain material of a controversial nature.
 The library does not censor access to material nor can it protect patrons from offensive, inaccurate, or propagandistic information.
 To preclude inadvertent access to inappropriate sites by children, the library will provide filtering software on computers intended for their use.
 However, parents must assume responsibility for their child's use of the Internet.

 2. All patrons should assume that any information typed into a computer or any use they make of a computer is public information.
 There can be no guarantee of privacy in computer use.

 3. Library staff can not provide in-depth training relating to computer jargon, operation, or software.
 We may, however, be able to offer suggestions and answer some questions.
 As some staff are more knowledgeable than others and staff presence depends on particular schedules, more or less assistance may be available to patrons at any given time.
 Patrons, however, should not rely on staff assistance.
 It is the patron's responsibility to be familiar with computer operations and software.

 Black and white only.
 All computers will print to copier in the lobby opposite the main desk.

-15 cents per page, black and white (ask for waivers on resumes, job applications, and tax forms)
+15 cents per page, black and white (ask for waivers on resumes and job applications)

 50 cents per page, color (default printer is black and white only; ask for assistance at the desk)